 Four (4) workshops – Level 1

-*Small employers (less than 50 employees) may be entitled to additional funding.
+*Small employers (as defined by the Sk Government, less than 50 employees) may be entitled to additional funding.

 To assist employers, we have included downloadable PDF versions of the CSJG Employer Application SC and CSJG Training Quote SC for this program.
 You can email the completed quote to Consultant@southestcollege.org for verification and to obtain the required signature.